ssvlabs/based-applications/doc/bAppOnBoarding.md

 | Final weight combination function       | $W_{\text{strategy}}^{\text{final}} = c_{\text{final}} \times \frac{1}{\frac{2/3}{W_{\text{strategy, SSV}}} + \frac{1/3}{W_{\text{strategy, VB}}}}$ |

 This setup means:

-- The only slashable token in use is SSV, with $\beta = 2$.
+- The only slashable token in use is SSV, with $\beta = 2$;

-- Validator balance is included in the model.
+- Validator balance is included in the model;

 - The combination function is a harmonic mean, where SSV carries twice the weight of validator balance.

 ### 2. Strategies securing the bApp